 Functions Description calloc(), free(), malloc(), realloc() The heap functions are thread-safe if the mutex functions are implemented.
 All threads share a single heap and use mutexes to avoid data corruption when there is concurrent access.
 Each heap implementation is responsible for doing its own locking.
 If you supply your own allocator, it must also do its own locking.
 This enables it to do fine-grained locking if required, rather than protecting the entire heap with a single mutex (coarse-grained locking). alloca() alloca() is thread-safe because it allocates memory on the stack. abort(), raise(), signal(), fenv.h The ARM signal handling functions and floating-point exception traps are thread-safe.
 The settings for signal handlers and floating-point traps are global across the entire process and are protected by locks.
 Data corruption does not occur if multiple threads call signal() or an fenv.h function at the same time.
-However, be aware that the effects of the call act on all threads and not only on the calling thread. clearerr(), fclose(), feof(),ferror(), fflush(), fgetc(),fgetpos(), fgets(), fopen(),fputc(), fputs(), fread(),freopen(), fseek(), fsetpos(),ftell(), fwrite(), getc(),getchar(), gets(), perror(),putc(), putchar(), puts(),rewind(), setbuf(), setvbuf(),tmpfile(), tmpnam(), ungetc() The stdio library is thread-safe if the mutex functions are implemented.
+However, be aware that the effects of the call act on all threads and not only on the calling thread.
+The ARM Compiler toolchain does not support floating-point exception trapping for AArch64 targets. clearerr(), fclose(), feof(),ferror(), fflush(), fgetc(),fgetpos(), fgets(), fopen(),fputc(), fputs(), fread(),freopen(), fseek(), fsetpos(),ftell(), fwrite(), getc(),getchar(), gets(), perror(),putc(), putchar(), puts(),rewind(), setbuf(), setvbuf(),tmpfile(), tmpnam(), The stdio library is thread-safe if the mutex functions are implemented.
 Each individual stream is protected by a lock, so two threads can each open their own stdio stream and use it, without interfering with one another.
-If two threads both want to read or write the same stream, locking at the fgetc() and fputc() level prevents data corruption, but it is possible that the individual characters output by each thread might be interleaved in a confusing way.
-Note tmpnam() also contains a static buffer but this is only used if the argument is NULL.
-To ensure that your use of tmpnam() is thread-safe, supply your own buffer space. fprintf(), printf(), vfprintf(), vprintf(), fscanf(), scanf() When using these functions: the standard C printf() and scanf() functions use stdio so they are thread-safe the standard C printf() function is susceptible to changes in the locale settings if called in a multithreaded program.
+If two threads both want to read or write the same stream, locking at the fgetc() and fputc() level prevents data corruption, but it is possible that the individual characters output by each thread might be interleaved in a confusing way. ungetc() tmpnam() also contains a static buffer but this is only used if the argument is NULL.
+To ensure that your use of tmpnam() is thread-safe, supply your own buffer space.